 SAROMs generally offer links to backup firmware files specific largely to most low-end, off-brand Android devices marketed in South Africa.
 These are devices for which’s backup firmware or ROM files are normally not provisioned for by their distributors – whether due to neglect or to the thought that the target market is expected to be made up of individuals to whom firmware reloading should be overly daunting (even if they may own a computer which is normally integral in the process).
 And below are answers to some major questions it’s stakeholders may have regarding the services offered:

 The cost of cashing out the airtime tend to go up to 33% at times.
-Moreover, airtime donation orders must be processed manually while most of our cash donation methods are either largely or entirely automated.
+Moreover, airtime donation orders are immensely manual while most of our cash donation methods are either largely or entirely automated.

 While I labour to serve with diligence, I sadly can accept no liability on the effects my linked files may have.
 I encourage my beneficiaries to take all possible precautions like backing up prior to flash where, if possible, and never flash the ‘Preloader’ file for MTK based devices unless if they should feel they must.
 After all, every firmware update or rework tend to bear an inherent risk and firmware reloading may worsen a condition where a hardware fault was actually the root cause.

-I am not on Whatsapp but hope to be available via the LC Messenger soon.
+I am not on Whatsapp but use the LC Messenger instead.
 Unfortunately, taking calls is almost never convenient.
 For untested ROMs or firmware files, you may contacted directly via email (by replying to any saroms email and I should reply back).
-For all other file queries, kindly submit a question here and I aim to reply within 10 minutes (if it is during service hours).
+For all other file queries, kindly submit a question here and I aim to reply within 10 minutes (ideally during service hours).

 For Christian related reasons, I am not on social media and as a result I have no online profile.
 I do however keep an online journal (autobiography) here.

 If I order a link, download the file and later loose the file, can I make another free download again?